The Center of Excellence in Rural and Minority Health

 Research: Another vital component of the Center is Research.
 A minority focused research center has been established for the primary purpose of the collecting and analyzing data, serving as a valuable resource to policy makers, health care administrators, planners, providers, educators, and advocates.
 This Center conducts and disseminates policy relevant analyses on issues of state and national significance in the areas of health care access and racial/ethnic health disparities.
 To facilitate goal attainment, the Center of Excellence reaches out to the community to develop a collaborative partnership rooted in trust and mutual respect.
 The faith-based community is extremely important in addressing the health issues, especially in African-American communities.

-Voorhees College is located in rural Bamberg County, one of six counties in the federally designated SC LowCountry Promise Zone. there are only 22 areas in the United States designated as Promise Zones and the SC Promise Zone is only 1 of 4 rural promise zones.
-The rurality of Bamberg County and surrounding areas complicates the level of “distressed" through the region.
-High unemployment, low educational attainment, high drop out rate, high teen pregnancy, and other risk factors characterize all of the counties in the South Carolina Promise Zone.
+Voorhees College is located in rural Bamberg County, one of six counties in the federally designated SC LowCountry Promise Zone.
+There are only 22 areas in the United States designated as Promise Zones and the SC Promise Zone is only 1 of 4 rural promise zones.
+The rurality of Bamberg County and surrounding areas complicates the level of “distress" throughout the region - high unemployment, low educational attainment, high teen pregnancy, high chronic disease rate, limited acess to health facilites, and other risk factors.

 For additional information on the Center, contact Wesley L. Boykin, Ph.D., M.P.H. at (803) 780-1349 or firstname.lastname@example.org.